ssyuen/Landr/README.md

 portfolio with helpful tooltips and information with sustainable investments in mind.
 This project comes at a time when many people are beginning to invest their money into the market, and we believe Landr, pronounced as Lander, educates them about certain important performance metrics while holding to account risk and portfolio sustainability.
+We chose the name Lander because of the recent investing frenzy of going to the moon.
+We hope Landr will help land you on the moon and land you a great portfolio.

 ## Introduction
 Landr is a web application that allows an individual to build their portfolio.
 They can choose a variety of stocks by